PhoQIS-Lab-Columbia/Measurement_Software/README.md

 ## Overview

 Measurement Software is a Python package for controlling and automating a variety of laboratory measurement instruments.
 It provides a unified interface for experiment setup, data acquisition, and instrument management, enabling users to streamline workflows and automate repetitive tasks.
-The package version can be downloaded by TODO
+The package version can be downloaded through a pip install: pip install -i https://test.pypi.org/simple/ measurement-instruments-Grace-Davanzo

 ## Features